-Using Props I’m a big fan of using props in role playing games.
+I’m a big fan of using props in role playing games.
 I know that the Theatre of the Mind has an infinite special effects budget, but we humans are an avaricious lot and there is something special about getting treasure, real hold-it-in-your-hand treasure, that really excites my players.
-I like to litter my… Continue reading Drawlab Metal Coins – A Review

-With the release of the curse of Strahd I have recently turned my thoughts to how I would go about running a gothic horror based campaign.
-Prior to getting in to tabletop RPG’s I was a big fan of video game rpg’s (weren’t we all) and the Warhammer Fantasy setting.
-What defined the best games,… Continue reading Thoughts on running a horror campaign.
+With the release of the Curse of Strahd, I have recently turned my thoughts to how I would go about running a gothic horror based campaign.
+Prior to getting into tabletop RPG’s, I was a big fan of video game RPG’s (weren’t we all) and the Warhammer Fantasy setting.
+What defined the best games, and… Read More Thoughts On Running A Horror Campaign.

 Being a rather new bod to this whole Twitter thing I have taken an unhealthy interest in my little band of around 150 followers.
 I read their posts, check out their sites and blogs and respond to their messages.
-I’m told this isn’t the done thing, as on Twitter one is generally expected to follow the… Continue reading Interview with Alberto Bieri: Head Visionary behind the Chronicles of Calibran
+I’m told this isn’t the done thing, as on Twitter one is generally expected to follow the… Read More Interview With Alberto Bieri: Head Visionary Behind The Chronicles Of Calibran

 Most role playing games include a healthy dose of acting skill.
 During the average campaign you’ll put yourself in character, adapt to the other players, take direction form the DM and rewrite the script yourself.
-But what if you wanted to go deeper, to really act as your character, to totally immerse yourself in the… Continue reading Deep Immersion Gaming: Some Advice for Newer Players.
+But what if you wanted to go deeper, to really act as your character, to totally immerse yourself in the… Read More Deep Immersion Gaming: Some Advice for Newer Players.